MyAGV Plus API User Guide

 move_left_lateral(speed)

-• Function: Translate the robot laterally to the left.
+• Description: Translate the robot laterally to the left.

 move_right_lateral(speed)

-• Function: Translate the robot laterally to the right.
+• Description: Translate the robot laterally to the right.

 turn_left(angular_speed)